 How to Create Greeting Cards With Original Paintings

 Billions of greeting cards are sold and given every year for a wide range of occasions and reasons.

-While some cards are more affordable, the Greeting Card Association reports that cards featuring special techniques, intricate designs, and new technologies can cost up to $10 each.
+You can sell them too.
 At some point, I started selling my handmade and hand-painted cards, and people seem to really appreciate their unique designs.

 DIY Greeting Cards Using Blank Cards and Envelopes